dijasila/GPAW/doc/tutorials/defects/defects.rst

 included (for GaAs this just means that the `\Gamma` point is included).
-Because GPAW always sets the average electrostatic potential to zero, this value is already aligned to the supercell calculation of the pristine sample so needs no further adjustment (unless one wishes to correct for the infamous band gap problem, but that is another story [#Lany]_).
+Because GPAW always sets the average electrostatic potential to zero, this value is already aligned to the supercell calculation of the pristine sample so needs no further adjustment.

 The chemical potentials `\mu_i` can be varied, but only within certain limits.
 For the gallium vacancy we require a value of